 Under the fair value hierarchy, observable inputs such as unadjusted quoted prices in active markets for identical assets or liabilities are defined as Level 1; observable inputs other than quoted prices included within Level 1 that are either directly or indirectly observable for the asset or liability are defined as Level 2; and unobservable inputs for the asset or liability are defined as Level 3.
 The aggregate fair value of our debt, which is estimated based on quoted market prices of similar liabilities, was approximately \$2.5 billion as of December 31, 2024 and \$2.7 billion as of December 31, 2023.
-The fair value of our debt as clevel 2.
+The fair value of our debt as of both December 31, 2024 and 2023 is classified as Level 2.